MetaiR/spring-mvc-quick-start-kit/README.md

 this repository based on maven and already had the basic configuration, all you need is cloneing and using it.

+I downloaded this project from [Mkyong site](http://www.mkyong.com/spring-mvc/spring-mvc-hello-world-example/) and changed and added other things to it

 # How to use it

 it's so simple.